brevzin/cpp_proposals/2996_reflection/reflection.md

 `enumerators_of` returns the enumerator constants of the indicated enumeration type in declaration order.

+`subobjects_of` returns the base class subobjects and the non-static data members of a type, in declaration order.
+Note that the term [subobject](https://eel.is/c++draft/intro.object#def:subobject) also includes _array elements_, which we are excluding here.
+Such reflections would currently be of minimal use since you could not splice them with access (e.g. `arr.[:elem:]` is not supported), so would need some more thought first.

 Each variant named `accessible_meow_of` simply returns the result of `meow_of` filtered on `is_accessible`.
 Note that this might change to be `is_accessible_from(e, context)` rather than simply `is_accessible(e)`.